Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene

-As illustrated in Fig.~\ref{fig:singularity-v2}(b), this reveals a singularity when the quantity in the parenthesis becomes zero, where the modified exponent for $\phi_{sS}$ shows a divergence and the one for $\theta_{sS}$ vanishes.
-Remarkably, the singularity can be experimentally accessed by adjusting the temperature and the interaction strength, $U_{\mathrm{ee}}$, the latter of which is tunable through the twisted structure and interlayer bias~\cite{HCWang-TBG}.
-In contrast, we found that the exponents are robust against $J_K$ (as $\omega_0 \propto J_K^2$) and the SLL parameters $\lambda_{1,2}$.
+As illustrated in Fig.~\ref{fig:singularity-v2}(b), a singularity arises when the quantity in the parenthesis of Eq.~\eqref{Eq:KsS-modification} vanishes.
+This is reflected in the divergence (vanishing) of the modified scaling dimension of the correlation function of $\phi_{sS}\,(\theta_{sS})$.
+The magnon-induced singularity can be observed through physical quantities such as paramagnetic susceptibility or spin relaxation rate, which depends on the renormalized parameter ${K}_{sS}^\prime$ and carrier velocity $v_{\rm dw}^\prime \propto 1/K^\prime_{sS}$, and will be discussed later.
+The singularity can be experimentally accessed by adjusting the temperature and the interaction strength, $U_{\mathrm{ee}}$, the latter of which is tunable through twist angle and interlayer bias~\cite{HCWang-TBG}.
+More precisely, increasing the distance from a metallic gate, decreasing the twist angle, and/or increasing the bias voltage enhances the ratio $U_{\rm ee}/(\hbar v_{\rm dw})$; see SM~\cite{supp} for details.
+In contrast, we found that the exponents are robust against $J_K$ (as $\omega_0 \propto J_K^2$) and the interaction parameters $\lambda_{1,2}$.
 A similar divergence driven by phonons has been discussed in (quasi-)one-dimensional systems~\cite{Bardeen-RMP-WB,Wentzel-PR-WB,Loss-WB,Martin-WB-PRB,CHH-nano-horizon-2024, HCWang-TBG}.
-We remark that the magnon-induced singularity can be observed through physical quantities depending on the parameter ${K}_{sS}$, which will be discussed later.